 Traditional tracing emphasizes monitoring and analyzing the performance of a single system or application.
 Typically, the focus is on capturing information on a program execution within a single process.

 For this, developers instrument their code by including logging statements or deploying profiling tools to gather data about the execution flow, method calls, and resource usage within a particular application.
-The insights garnered at the end of the process shed light on performance bottlenecks.
+Distributed tracing covers multiple components, applications, and services that work in conjunction to become a distributed system.
+This broadness makes distributed tracing perfect for modern, microservices-based architectures.

 In the case of distributed tracing, developers instrument every service or component involved in a transaction to generate trace data.
-A trace showcases the end-to-end journey of a particular request across different services and touches upon the timing, dependencies, and interaction between services.
+A trace showcases the end-to-end journey of a particular request across different services, highlighting the timing, dependencies, and interactions between services.

-Distributed tracing systems provide a detailed view of how multiple services work parallel to each other to process a single request.
+Distributed tracing systems provide a detailed view of how multiple services work in parallel to process a single request.

 How distributed tracing work?

-Distributed tracing works to model and conveys the relationships between the services in your distributed system in terms of its RPCs (remote procedure calls).
+Distributed tracing helps model and convey the relationships between services in your distributed system in terms of its RPCs (remote procedure calls).

-To use distributed tracing in your software applications and environments, you need to add instrumentation to the code for a request to be monitored and tracked.
-Instrumenting your application source code programmatically makes it viable to be monitored and tracked with trace data.
+To utilize distributed tracing in your software applications and environments, you must add instrumentation to the code to enable requests to be monitored and tracked.
+Instrumenting your application source code programmatically makes it possible to monitor and track it with trace data.

-Tracks requests across your distributed system, and analyzing your traces in one place.
+Tracks requests across your distributed system and analyzes your traces in one place.

 Example of distributed tracing in microservices